-Brother Crabtree challenged the men to become the man in the life of a boy from a broken home.
-He said but could they survive the world of religious double standards?
+Brother Crabtree challenged the men to become the man in the life of but could they survive the world of religious double standards?
 He challenged both Old Timers and Young Bucks to be faithful to God and the Church.
-"We need examples and role models more than four color manuals," he said.
+"We need examples and role models more than four color manuals." he said.